sudhapriyas/recipes/restaurant-menu-service/README.md

 /recipe | PUT    | modify the existing recipe based on information provide   | RecipeVariant Mode        | modified RecipeVariant Model with 201 on Success, 400 for failure

-### Future improvements
+### Next Actions/Improvements
 - object transformations can be done through [mapStruct](https://mapstruct.org/)
-- improvements with swagger documentation
+- Can include swagger documentation